inverted-ai/torchdrivesim/README.md

 ## Docker

-In order to use Torchdrive smoothly without worrying about installing dependencies, we provide a [Dockerfile](Dockerfile) that works either with or without gpu.
+In order to use TorchDrive smoothly without worrying about installing dependencies, we provide a [Dockerfile](Dockerfile) that works either with or without gpu.
 In order to build the docker image, run `docker build --target torchdrive -t torchdrivelatest . `.
 To run the container with GPU access, run `docker run --runtime=nvidia -it torchdrive:latest /bin/bash`.
 To run the container without GPU access,